Search

-This is the land of est … the highest, the lowest, the largest, the saddest, the oldest, the greatest, the longest and perhaps other ests you may discover for yourself along the way.
+This is the land of est … the highest, the lowest, the largest, the saddest, the oldest, the greatest, the longest and perhaps other “-ests” you may discover for yourself along the way.
+Here’s why we believe the stretch of US Highway 395 between Lone Pine and Bishop might just be the best road trip in America.

 US Highway 395 runs for 767-miles from San Diego to the Oregon state line, with all but 87 miles of it in California.
 It begins in Hesperia and runs through the Mojave Desert (the driest of all North American deserts).
 Then it enters into the Owens Valley, which, at 4,500 feet above sea level (ASL) is flanked by the Sierra Nevada to the west and the White and Inyo Mountains to the east.
 Peaks on both sides rise above 14,000 feet ASL making this one of the deepest valleys in the United States.